 A car is a big responsibility that costs a lot to keep up with and it can be depressing when you find yourself forced to replace it rather quickly due to the high cost of maintenance when something goes wrong.
 You can protect your investment and get more use out of your car with simple inexpensive maintenance that make your car last longer.

 If you live in the north winters can be rough on your car.
-Regularly washing the salt off your car to prevent corrosion and rust.
-Likewise if you live in a coastal area you should do the same year round.
+Regularly wash the salt off your car to prevent corrosion and rust.
+Likewise, if you live in a coastal area you should do the same year-round.
 Salt is damaging to the body, underbelly, and other exposed parts of your vehicle.

 Top off fluids in your vehicle regularly.
-Be sure to keep coolant, transmission, and break fluids topped off often so you never risk running low.
-When fluids run low you risk damaging vital systems of your vehicle.
-The fluids in your vehicle keep it running properly preventing the car from over heating or the transmission from seizing.
-Breaks only work properly when the lines are filled with the necessary break fluid.
+Be sure to keep coolant, transmission, and brake fluids topped off often so you never risk running low.
+When fluids run low you risk damaging the vital systems of your vehicle.
+The fluids in your vehicle keep it running properly preventing the car from overheating or the transmission from seizing.
+Breaks only work properly when the lines are filled with the necessary brake fluid.

 Learn how to make your car last longer and repair it yourself.

-When it comes to basic vehicle maintenance park plugs and wires or glow plugs for diesel engines keep your car running strong and starting well the first time.
-Change out plugs and wires often as part of a tune up routine on your vehicle.
+When it comes to basic vehicle maintenance spark plugs and wires or glow plugs for diesel engines keep your car running strong and starting well the first time.
+Change out plugs and wires often as part of a tune-up routine on your vehicle.

 Fuel additives like sea-foam and injector cleaners will help keep your engine running smooth and clean out impurities found in gas and help your car last longer.
 A great way to give your car a boost is to regularly add a higher obtain fuel to your car to help keep the system clean.